mooneta/mooneta.github.io/_posts/2013-12-24-categories.md

    have neutral implications for metaphysics by adding a phrase like “there is something going on which is like what is going on when” when describing conscious experience.

+10. “The ‘Mental’ and the ‘Physical,’” Herbert Feigl

+    Feigl puts forward identity theory as the thesis that mental concepts can be described by both introspection and neurophysiology.
+The qualia of experience, however, is left open by configurations in neurophysiology.
+The subjective–intersubjective divide in investigating consciousness can be overcome by letting the subject use language to express their experiences.
+    I have direct knowledge of my own immediate experience, but I only have knowledge of the experiences of others by inference.